 The engine speed data measured by the DPG and displayed in the Universal PST chart recorder window is also recorded to a computer file.

-MPU\DATA00.csv is the default file name used to save engine speed information.
+MPU_DATA00.csv is the default file name used to save engine speed information.
 You can change the file name by using the <Data File => button.
 The ".csv" data files created to collect engine speed data can be viewed with either a text editor or with Microsoft Excel.
 If you load an engine speed data file into Microsoft Excel, then you can highlight the column of data and use Excel's quick graph button to create a line chart of the data.

-IMPORTANT: Do not open data files in another program that are currently being used by Universal PST.
+IMPORTANT: Do not open data files that are currently being used by Universal PST in another program.
 Also be sure to close any open data files needed by Universal PST before starting it.

 The <Data File => button opens a dialog box allowing you to set the base file name where chart recorder data will be saved.
 A two-digit suffix is automatically appended to the file name that is given and serves the following purpose.
 Each engine speed data file is considered full after recording 60,000 data points which is approximately 10-12 minutes of data.
 The two-digit suffix is used to automatically continue collecting data to new files with the same base file name but with increasing numeric suffixes.
-The first 60,000 data points are saved in filename00.csv and the next 60,000 data point are saved in filename01.csv, and so on until a million data points are collected.
+The first 60,000 data points are saved in filename01.csv, and so on until a million data points are collected.
 This is to prevent each speed data file from exceeding the 65,536-row limit of Microsoft Excel.